class4kayaker/NonDimensional_Calculators/doc/print.rst

 The elements are specified in :ref:`construct_elems`

-Note that any circular dependencies will produce an error, so it is not possible to specify elements which are each dependent on the output of the other.
+Note that any circular dependencies will produce an error.

 Locations
 ^^^^^^^^^